About the Farm

 Cotyledon {kot~l~eed~n}

-Cotyledons are the first leaves that appear after a seed has sprouted.
+Cotyledon are the first leaves that appear after a seed has sprouted.
 They are distinctly different from a plants true leaves, because they develop in the embryo-and therefore are present before germination.
 The cotyledon contain the stored food reserves in the seed.
 Some cotyledon begin to photosynthesize and stay with their host plant for a long time, while others shrivel and die after the true leaves take over food production for the plant.
 There is an essence in each of us that makes us who we are-even before we are born.
-But, it’s how we nourish, care and tend to the a seed and plant that truly determines its fate. farm.jpg
+But, it’s how we nourish, care and tend to that seed and plant that truly determines its fate.

 Vision: To join together in community to create and enjoy a diversified, small-scale, organically-grown vegetable and herb farm.
 The farm will be a place alive with art, collaboration, organizing and activism with those who share in the labor and love of the land their food is grown on, as well as the community that it brings together.
-This vision is to foster a sustainable livelihood for the farmer while fostering and developing an social-justice focused community.
+This vision is to foster a sustainable livelihood for the farmer while fostering and developing a social-justice oriented community.
 In doing that, we honor the needs of those who both work and benefit from the land for respect, dignity, community and mutual-aid.

 65789441_10216584107093069_2589369670326812672_n